quarker1337/discordbot21/README.md

       CLUSTER_HOSTNAME: 'node1'
 ```
 Make sure to set the correct version of Weaviate image you want to use and also set the correct OpenAI API key in the environment section.

+__Note__: The example Weaviate Docker Compose has no authentication and Persistent Storage, check the official Documentation howto add this.

 ## Running the Bot
 To run the bot, simply execute the `main.py` file using Python.
 The bot will automatically load all cogs (files ending in `.py`) in the `cogs` directory and start running.